 Widgets

-Widgets are the functional building blocks of your application's UI.
-While static elements provide context, widgets are what actually interact with your backend logic, displaying live data, capturing user input, and triggering functions and flows.
+Widgets are the functional building blocks of your application UI.
+While static elements provide context, widgets are what actually interact with your backend logic.
+They display live data, capture user input, and trigger functions and flows.

 Configuration